yandex-cloud/docs/en/billing/payment/billing-cycle-business.md

 1. You use the Yandex.Cloud resources.
 [The personal account balance](../concepts/personal-account.md#balance) decreases as resource usage increases.
 Go to step 6.

-1. Your personal account balance is checked throughout the reporting period. <br/>They are described in the following table.
+1. Your personal account balance is checked throughout the reporting period. <br/>Columns are described in the table below.

     | Balance | Description |
     | ----- | ----- |